Pennant Games Documentation

 Getting Started

-• Play exhibition games — pick any players, simulate a game or series instantly
+• Exhibition games — pick any players, build two rosters, and simulate a game or series.
+Sign in to save lineups.

 Exhibition Games